Skip to content

 Check with local internet service providers to learn more about plans and speeds near you.
 Ensure you balance performance, cost and your household’s needs to choose the best plan.

-• Browse the internet on multiple devices with concurrent users.
+• Access the web on multiple devices with Astound’s 2 Gig speeds.

-• Play online multiplayer games in your household.
+• Play online multiplayer games with minimal lag.

 • Attend live classes or access video learning platforms.